lawrencegripper/dotfiles/README.md

 Based on [holman's dotfiles repo](https://github.com/holman/dotfiles).
 Very rough first shot at automating Mac dev setup.

+These have become a mess.
+Don't copy them I need a better solution to handle codespace, linux desktop and osx...

 ## components

 There's a few special files in the hierarchy.